taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Character designs: Asoka Morei, Iri, Eireena McLeland, Serena Ramirez

+### Chapter Title Page

+**"A Beginner's Guide to eSyrup.
+Chapter 6: A Historical Tangent"**

+**"eSyrup was first synthesized in the 2040s by researchers trying to directly interface silicon circuits with biological tissue.
+These researchers manage to create a yeast mutant that, when cultured with lactic acid bacteria and fed water and sand, decomposes the [silicon dioxide](https://en.wikipedia.org/wiki/Silicon_dioxide) found in most sand.
+The resulting culture can be vaporized, heat-treated, or "voltage-treated" to induce the atoms within this self-replicating culture to self-assemble into tissue-like sections, which can mimic the behaviour of any component of a classical electronic circuit.
+However, eSyrup structures do not seem to be powered by electricity; instead, they seem to convert CO2 into glucose via an unknown method that may be related to or derived from the [Calvin cycle](https://en.wikipedia.org/wiki/Light-independent_reactions)."**

 ### Page 1

 4 jagged panels.
 1st POV of running, terrified, through a harsh and rocky landscape.
 Flash of memory: enormous fangs; cold, blood-red eyes.
 A farming village in ruins, fires consuming the large interconnected home structures and surrounding greenhouses.
 Dead bodies, mangled by the monstrous wolf-like creatures that are the size of a small elephant.